paulbrodersen/netgraph/docs/source/sphinx_gallery_output/plot_11_curved_edge_layout.rst

 Curved Edges
 ============

-Curved edges are repelled by nodes and other edges.
-This reduces node/edge and edge/edge occlusions.
+In the 'curved' edge layout, edges are repelled by nodes.
+This reduces node/edge occlusions.
+If the (optional) parameter :code:`bundle_parallel_edges` (default :code:`True`) is set to :code:`False`, then edges also repel each other.
+The :code:`k` parameter governs how strongly edges are displaced by these repulsive forces and hence curved.

 ..
-GENERATED FROM PYTHON SOURCE LINES 8-16
+GENERATED FROM PYTHON SOURCE LINES 11-37